Reventaine/cadastral-to-openstreetmap/README.md

 ## Installation

-To install the required packages, run the following command in your terminal: pip install -r requirements.txt
+To install the required packages, run the following command in your terminal:
+<code>pip install -r requirements.txt</code>

 ## Usage

-To run the application, navigate to the project directory and run the following command in your terminal: <br><i>python webapp.py</i> <br>
+To run the application, navigate to the project directory and run the following command in your terminal: <br><code>python webapp.py</code> <br>
-This will start the Flask development server and you can access the application in your web browser at http://localhost:5000.
+This will start the Flask development server and you can access the application in your web browser at <code>http://localhost:5000</code>.